ThornTechPublic/SwiftNetworkStarterKit/README.md

 ### [The Router](https://github.com/ThornTechPublic/SwiftNetworkStarterKit/blob/master/networkMashup/RouterService.swift#L32)

 The router is an `URLRequestConvertible`.
 This lets you call an enum and get back a fully configured request object.
-Of course, it's up to you to programmatically set the URL, verb, POST parameters, timeouts, tokens, etc.
+Although, it's up to you to programmatically set the URL, verb, POST parameters, timeouts, tokens, etc.

 Besides the [AlamoFire documentation](https://github.com/Alamofire/Alamofire#urlrequestconvertible), this [Ray Wenderlich tutorial](http://www.raywenderlich.com/85080/beginning-alamofire-tutorial) is a good resource to learn more.